amageed/blog/src/documents/blog/productivity-tip-delimiting-multiple-lines-with-your-ide.html.md

 #### Keyboard approach:

   1. Place the cursor at the beginning of the line.
-  2. Press and hold the Shift + Alt keys, then move the cursor with any **arrow key**.
+  2. Press and hold the <kbd>Shift</kbd> + <kbd>Alt</kbd> keys, then move the cursor with any **arrow key**.
 You will see the cursor flashing on each line you've selected.
   3. Type the desired character or text to prefix or delimit the lines with.
-For this example it's a comma: ,.
+For this example it's a comma: `,`.

 #### Mouse approach:

   1. Place the cursor at the beginning of the line.
-  2. Press and hold the Alt key, then click the left mouse button and move the cursor over the desired text.
+  2. Press and hold the <kbd>Alt</kbd> key, then click the left mouse button and move the cursor over the desired text.
   3. Modify text as desired.

 To clarify, for the purposes of this example the cursor is placed at the beginning of the line.
 However, column mode can be used anywhere in the text, even in the middle of a word.